Carbon monoxide poisoning is the likely cause of death for a single father from Maryland and his seven children.

 In Texas, all homes, daycare centers, group homes, and other residential buildings like apartments must be equipped with carbon monoxide detectors.
 Unfortunately, this doesn’t always happen.
 Even when home and property owners take all the necessary precautions to install and maintain these devices, some are defective and do not work properly.

 If you or someone you love has been affected by carbon monoxide poisoning, we invite you to contact our firm today.
-Tell Wyatt Law Firm, Ltd. about what happened to you and we will evaluate your legal rights and options free of charge.
+Tell Wyatt Law Firm, PLLC. about what happened to you and we will evaluate your legal rights and options free of charge.